lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 #### CPU interfaces

-As stated earlier, modern CPU's are more akin to SoC's than traditional processors.
+As stated earlier, modern CPUs are more akin to SoC's than traditional processors.
 One of the most significant advancements has been the integration of interfaces onto the CPU package.
 This allows for higher bandwidth and lower latencies because fewer signals have to pass over [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board) traces of the [motherboard](https://en.wikipedia.org/wiki/Motherboard).

 ##### Memory controller

 The memory controller is the connecting element between the CPU cores and the DRAM memory.
 Many scientific computing workloads have data sets that don't fit in the cache of the CPU, forcing extensive usage of DRAM memory.
 These kinds of workloads usually benefit heavily from high bandwidth and low latency main memory, making the memory controller crucial for performance.
 Modern memory controllers are very complex pieces of engineering and explaining their operation is well beyond the scope of this text, which will focus on their features instead.

 One of the most distinguishing aspects of a memory controller is the amount of [memory channels](https://en.wikipedia.org/wiki/Multi-channel_memory_architecture) it supports.
 A memory channel is a 64-bit wide interface to a cluster of DRAM chips, usually located on a [DIMM](https://en.wikipedia.org/wiki/DIMM).
 The peak bandwidth can be increased by allowing parallel access to multiple memory channels, making dual channel memory twice as fast as single channel memory, while latency remains unaffected.
-Typical consumer PC and laptop CPU's have an integrated memory controller capable of dual channel, whereas the Intel Skylake-SP chips contain two memory controller, each supporting triple channel for an effective 6 channel memory system.
+Typical consumer PC and laptop CPUs have an integrated memory controller capable of dual channel, whereas the Intel Skylake-SP chips contain two memory controller, each supporting triple channel for an effective 6 channel memory system.

 A second important aspect of a memory controller/system is support for [Error Correcting Code (ECC)](https://en.wikipedia.org/wiki/ECC_memory), which is a technique to detect and correct certain memory errors.
 The information stored in a memory cell can get corrupted by a faulty power supply or interaction with solar radiation, resulting in a "bit flip".
 ECC capable memory stores additional bits of [parity data](https://en.wikipedia.org/wiki/RAM_parity) to detect and (when possible) repair these corruptions.
 Bit flips are not very common and most consumer applications don't suffer terribly when they encounter one (system may crash), but bit flips in sensitive, long running and expensive simulations are much more problematic.
 That is why ECC is almost always employed in servers, despite its drawbacks (higher cost and latency).